CorrelAid/limesurvey-etl/docs/user-how-to/creating-dags.md

 - **detailed documentation on the types of extractors, transformers, and loaders as well as their parameters can be found [here](./etl-config-how-to.md)**

 ## Step 2: Creating a DAG
+If you want to run your pipeline with Airflow, the next step is to create a DAG file.
 A DAG (Directed Acyclic Graph) is a pipeline that is executed by Airflow.
 To run your ETL job in Airflow, you must add a DAG-file.

 - Add a file named `<YOUR_PIPELINE_NAME>_dag.py` to the `airflow/dags` directory
 - Copy the following code and replace the placeholders with your values (Note: in a future version, this procedure will be simplified by allowing to create DAGs from configuration files):